 All visitors must check in at the Front Office before going to any other area of the school.
-If a parent/guardian wish to observe in the classroom, arrangements must be with the school 24 hours in advance.
+If a parent/guardian wishes to observe in the classroom, arrangements must be with the school 24 hours in advance.
 Siblings and other small children are not allowed in the classroom while a parent visits, observes or volunteers.
+Parents are not allowed to interact with children other than their own during these observations.
+Parents must refrain from correcting, questioning, or disturbing other children for any reason.

-It is imperative that instructional time be protected, and it is the intent of the administrators and office staff of WRES to do so.
+It is imperative that instructional time be protected, and it is the intent of the administrators and office staff of Belair to do so.